 The Volvo Ocean Race Downtown Miami Race Village is a large scale production and 14-day event taking place in Bicentennial Park.
 Spanning over 27 acres overlooking the bay, the village will provide tourists and the local South Florida community a place to â€œSea and be Seenâ€ with an international and interactive race village that will showcase cultural arts, music entertainment, food, and more.
 Over 200,000 attendees are expected from May 6-20, as Miami is the only North American stopover of this global sailing event.

 With a rich history of sailing in the South Florida community and home to the U.S. Sailing Center, the Volvo Ocean Race committee was confident that the City of Miami would be the ideal North American stopover.
 Downtown Miami Village will consist of sailing and extreme water sports activities, educational programs for children of all ages, interactive pavilions, a 3-D Marine Cinema featuring the global race, music entertainment and wrap-around events.
 During the 14-day stopover the 6 professional race teams will gather points during the In-Port Race that counts toward the overall leader board and a Pro-Am race putting sponsors with the professionals.
-In addition, the festival will feature wakeboarding, water sports exhibitions, community cardboard canoe race, a classic steamboat race, Optimist Class Nationals, food, drinks, a Gala and more.If you love Soul Of Miami, please consider leaving a testimonial.
+In addition, the festival will feature wakeboarding, water sports exhibitions, community cardboard canoe race, a classic steamboat race, Optimist Class Nationals, food, drinks, a Gala and more.Thank you for using Soul Of Miami!